tjrasche/Coding-Challenge-Private/readme.md

 The program accepts two type of inputs:

 1. direct command line input using the `-c` flag
-2. a filepath to a file containing a list of intervals
+2. a filepath to a file containing a list of intervals with the `-f` flag

 ### Inputting vie command line
-When inputting vie command line, a  single interval is written as the lower and upper bound seperated by a comma.
+When inputting via command line, a  single interval is written as the lower and upper bound seperated by a comma.
 Multiple intervals may be seperated by a semicolon.

-So to input the example values given in the coding task would be formatted as follows:
+So to input the example values given in the coding task the string would be formatted as follows:

 ```
 "25,30;2,19;14,23;4,8"